robinsoi96/SL_Vagrant_Lab/README.md

         - `Docker Desktop`
         - `Virtual Machine Platform`

-## Setting own hostname and VM name
+## Configuration settings to be updated

 1) Prepare a yaml file named "config.yml" in the same directory as this README.md